Skip to main content

 await userRepository.save(user);

 // 3.
-Publish all uncommitted events
+Dispatch all uncommitted events (clears automatically)

 await user.dispatchAll(eventBus);